Associate Professor of Spanish

 Dr. Jeffrey K. Coleman specializes in Contemporary Peninsular Spanish and Catalan theatre.
 He obtained his Ph.D. in Romance Languages & Literatures from the University of Chicago in 2014.
 He has published several articles on immigration, race, and national identity in the Spanish context.

-His current research project is a book entitled The Necropolitical Theatre: Race and Immigration on the Contemporary Spanish Stage, which explores how the intersections of race and immigration manifest in Spanish theatre from 1991-present.
+His latest book, The Necropolitical Theatre: Race and Immigration on the Contemporary Spanish Stage (Northwestern University Press, 2020) explores how the intersections of race and immigration manifest in Spanish theatre from 1991-present.

 Ph.D., University of Chicago, 2014